 Benefits of institutional membership of the Race Equality Charter

 Support and transform race equality in your institution with membership of the Race Equality Charter.

 - Members can apply for institutional Race Equality Charter awards recognizing their race equality efforts and progress.

-- The charter supports institutional efforts to increase attainment rates, improve continuation rates and employability outcomes for minority ethnic students.
+- The charter supports institutional efforts to increase attainment rates, improve continuation rates and employability outcomes for (BAME) students.

 - Achieve your race equality objectives, evidence your commitment to equality and diversity, and meet your legal and regulatory obligations.